How to Use the Sanitize Value Feature

 Custom transform

-If this option is selected, the additional field for completion appears.
+If this option is selected, the additional completion field appears.
 It allows adding custom sanitizing code if needed.

 /**